esa-tu-darmstadt/tapasco/README.md

 1. Create or open a folder, which you would like to use as your TaPaSCo workspace.
-    Within this folder, source the TaPaSCo-Initialization-Script which is located in `path/to/tapasco/tapasco-init.sh`.
+    Within this folder, source the TaPaSCo-Initialization-Script which is located in `/opt/tapasco/tapasco-init-toolflow.sh`.
 This will setup your current folder as `TAPASCO_WORK_DIR`.
-    It will also create the file `tapasco-setup.sh` within your workdir.
+    It will also create the file `tapasco-setup.sh` within your current directory.
 2. Source `tapasco-setup.sh`.

 If you want to use a specific (pre-release) version or branch, you can do the following: